NEUPRO is a prescription medicine used to treat Parkinson's disease.

 NEUPRO can cause decreases in blood pressure, especially when you start or increase your dose.
 Increases in blood pressure and heart rate, fainting, weight gain, and fluid retention also can occur.
 If you faint or feel dizzy, nauseated, or sweaty when you stand up from sitting or lying down, or have an unusually fast increase in weight, swelling, or fluid retention, especially in the ankles or legs, tell your doctor.

-Some patients using NEUPRO get urges to behave in a way that is unusual for them, such as unusual urges to gamble or increased sexual urges and behaviors.
+Some patients using NEUPRO get urges to behave in a way that is unusual for them, such as unusual urges to gamble, strong urges to spend money, binge eating, or increased sexual urges and behaviors.
 If you or your family notices you are developing any unusual behaviors, talk to your doctor.

 Skin reactions may occur at the site where you apply NEUPRO.
 Tell your doctor if you get a rash, redness, swelling, or itching that will not go away.
 Some people with Parkinson's disease may have an increased chance of getting a skin cancer called melanoma.
 You should have your skin checked by a doctor regularly.